puffyCid/artemis-api/artemis-docs/docs/Intro/Scripting/typescript.md

 # TypeScript

-A TypeScrpt library is provided instead of JavaScript due to the enhanced features and ease of use TypeScrpt provides over plain JavaScript.
+A TypeScript library is provided instead of JavaScript due to the enhanced features and ease of use TypeScript provides over plain JavaScript.

-Continuing from `get_registry()` example:
+Continuing from `get_registry()` function example.
+The code block below shows the API exposes a function called `get_registry()`.

+This function then calls `js_get_registry()`.
+The function js_get_registry is the actual Rust function that will parse the Registry.

 ```typescript
 export interface Registry {